Lingo.dev + Vue.js Single-File Components

 }

-This configuration sets English as the source language, targets Spanish, French, and German, and processes all .vue files in the src directory.
+This configuration sets English as the source language, targets Spanish, French, and German, and processes .vue files in the src/components and src/views directories.

 Find Supported Languages